wangziqi2013/wangziqi2013.github.io/_posts/2019-11-09-easy-lock-free-indexing-in-nvm.markdown

 the pointer, we should set one of the two bits in the pointer to indicate that the value is a pointer to descriptors rather than a regular value (MWCAS and RDCSS uses one bit, respectively).
 On seeting these bits, threads should "help-along" and finish the MWCAS before it proceeds to finish its own job.

+To avoid deadlock, when installing pointers to target words, threads must first sort the address, and only install pointers using a globally agreed order (e.g. low to high or high to low).
+Otherwise, threads may be trapped into infinite recursion when they try to "help-along" each other.

+The first stage ends after all target words are updated with the descriptor pointer the using RDCSS